Rosebud, Victoria: History

 By the 1960s, Rosebud had become the largest town on the southern Peninsula, complete with a shopping centre and extensive sporting facilities.
 In time it became home to an increasing number of permanent residents, including 'sea change' retirees.
 New housing estates have developed in the last five years, including the Peninsula Sands Estate in Rosebud South, home to many young families.
 The town's shopping strip and most of its amenities are located on an extended strip of the Nepean Highway, which runs parallel to the beach.
 Rosebud proper extends from Lonsdale Street (the border with McCrae) for three kilometres to Boneo Road, where Rosebud West (Capel Sound) begins, while Rosebud South is a pocket of suburban streets directly south of Rosebud on the lower slopes of Arthur's Seat.
 In 2016, after a controversial, and at times bitter balloting process, Mornington Peninsula Shire approved the name "Capel Sound" to replace "Rosebud West".
 This was done to align with the Federal Government's preference for town names without directional reference.
 It was also seen as an opportunity to improve the image of a suburb previously viewed as being somewhat less socially acceptable to the wider community.
 Some residents fancied the old name had a negative effect on land and property values.
 Other residents had grown up in Rosebud West.
 They expressed dismay and annoyance that their town's traditional name might be taken from them.
-Nevertheless, after a long and at times painful campaign, the name "Capel Sound", taken from a small bay area to the North of the shopping village, was the one which emerged to grace the town's signboards for ever more.
+Nevertheless, after a long and at times painful campaign, the name "Capel Sound", taken from a small bay area to the north of the shopping village, was the one which emerged to grace the town's signboards for ever more.

 Rosebud is shielded by camping grounds lined with banksias, tea tree and sheoak.
 During the summer months and as late as Easter campers can be found in these areas.
 Rosebud is one of the main towns on the Mornington Peninsula mostly because of its shopping areas.
-Rosebud Plaza (formerly known as Port Phillip Plaza) contains 70 stores including Kmart, Coles, Woolworths, Australia Post, The Reject Shop, Sportsgirl, Jay Jays, Ozmosis and Daniel's Doughnuts.
-Target closed its store in the centre in January 2022.
-The second shopping centre in the town is the Rosebud Beach Shopping Centre which includes Woolworths and nearby is Peninsula Cinemas.
 The Public Library is located at the Rosebud Central Shopping Centre.
-The Centre also contains the Dimmeys discount retail store and many specialty stores including a Hairdresser, a Cafe, Pet Store and a Butchers.
 There is a shopping strip in Capel Sound, along Point Nepean Road.